 Don’t be fooled into thinking that a buy-here, pay-here car loan is your only option.
 Here are a few alternatives to consider.

 If buy-here, pay-here financing is all you’ve considered so far, look elsewhere.
-Start by checking your credit scores, then compare auto loan quotes online and at local banks and credit unions.
-Some used car dealerships offer loans for borrowers with poor credit.
+Start by checking your credit scores, then compare auto loan quotes online and at credit unions and banks.
+Credit unions may be more willing to work with members who have less-than-perfect credit.

 With any of these options, you’ll want to make sure the loan is affordable.
-Check the annual percentage rate, length of the loan, monthly payment and any fees for each loan option.
-Ask if the lender will report your payments to the main consumer credit bureaus, which can help you build a credit history.
+Check the annual percentage rate, length of the loan, monthly payment and any fees involved.
+Also ask if the lender will report your payments to the main consumer credit bureaus, which can help you build a credit history.

 Pay cash for a pre-owned car